When you have your wall ties replaced, it can often leave nasty scars, so what do you do?

 After wall tie replacement…

-After they have been replaced, our teams apply our special exterior wall coatings to the house, which last up to 20 years and do not fade, crack, chip or peel.
+After they have been replaced, our teams apply our special exterior wall coatings to the house, which last up to 20 years and do not fade, crack, chip or peel and it is the best house wall painting system around.

-These amazing wall coatings also benefit from an insurance backed 20 year warranty, available direct from the contractor.
+These amazing wall coating painting system also benefits from an insurance backed 20 year warranty, available direct from the contractor.

 All this sounds expensive yes?